About the Show

 What’s in a Name

-The name Skeptiko comes from the ancient Greek philosophy of Skeptikos, and refers to the teachings and the traits of a school of philosophers of whom it was said “asserted nothing but only opined.”
+The name Skeptiko comes from the ancient Greek philosophy of Skeptikos, and refers to the teachings and the traits of a school of philosophers who sought “inquiry to perpetuate doubt.”

 Follow the data… wherever it leads.
 Explore the possibility that science-as-we-know-it might be at a tipping point.
 Engage the top thinkers in pointed discussions about the questions that matter most.
 Treat all guests with respect.